ChristineCao/WebLinksApp/README.md

 Here are what I did:

-in the project root directory:
+In the project root directory which contains:
+.

+..

+.classpath

+.project

+.settings

+pom.xml

+src

+target

 (1) To comile the sources:
 	mvn compile